Andylovesmangos/andylovesmangos.github.io/about.md

 <div style = "width:70%">
 <h2> TIC Summer Camp - Programming Counselor (Jun 2017 - Aug 2017) </h2>
 <p class = "tab"> Responsible for four campers at all times on two computers during the day.
-Taught Java and LOGO (programming languages) to kids from ages 7-16 <p>
+Taught Java and LOGO (programming languages) to kids from ages 7-16 </p>
 </div>